Eliminate the Risk of Catastrophic Fire

 Aimed at supporting the innovators of the construction industry, Science Vs. Fire is a live experiment series exploring and demonstrating that we can eliminate any possibility of catastrophic fire in wood construction.
 See our latest large-scale experiment where we set two 3-storey buildings on fire to prove, in the end, science wins!

 Building with wood enables developers and design professionals to build high density housing at a low cost.
 But large wood buildings come with an increased course of construction risk as they are more vulnerable to fires.
 BarrierTek’s Multi-Family solutions address this risk and mitigate the most common causes of construction fire: arson and hot work.

 Modern urban planning practices have led to an increase in the number of compact communities.
 These neighbourhoods have limited lot lines and more homes per city block than their traditional counterparts.
 Single-family structures built with BarrierTek applications can reduce the devastation of community property—and lives.

 We don’t see an untreated wood building.
 We see a box of matches.
 Our scientists understand that preventing fires in wood structures requires a comprehensive approach and have developed the products vital to doing so.

 Give First-Responders Time to Save Property

-Untreated wood buildings are at risk to completely burn down during construction.
-With BarrierTek treated wood, the same magnitude of damage is almost impossible.
-BarrierTek treated structures contain fires and pose absolutely no threat to adjacent buildings.
+Untreated wood buildings are a fire risk during construction and a danger to adjacent buildings.
+When treated with BarrierTek, the same magnitude of damage is almost impossible.
+BarrierTek treated structures work to protect themselves and adjacent buildings

 Reduce your course of construction premium by 40%